Key takeaways

 Scalability

 Stripe offers no-code customizations and more advanced upgrades through software.
-Merchants using Stripe can choose from hundreds of third-party integrations and huge resources of developer tools.
-Stripe has also recently launched interchange-plus pricing structure for businesses with large-volume card transactions.
+Merchants using Stripe can choose from hundreds of third-party integrations and various resources of developer tools.
+Stripe has also recently launched an interchange-plus pricing structure for businesses with large-volume card transactions.

 Meanwhile, Square offers a long list of pre-built business management tools that users can add to their basic Square POS.
-Square also offers developer-based upgrades but is only available for B2B and enterprise-level businesses that use the platform.
+Square also offers developer-based upgrades, but they are only available for B2B and enterprise-level businesses that use the platform.

 Read more: Guide to B2B payment processing